 - You want one browser-based editor for many jobs

-- Individual video craft matters more than weekly clip volume
+- Individual craft matters more than weekly clip volume

-For that kind of work, the extra flexibility is valuable.
+For that kind of work, the flexibility is genuinely valuable.

-If your main job is turning long-form content into a steady stream of short clips, editor-first tools can introduce more friction than they first appear to.
+If your main job is turning long-form content into a steady stream of short clips, editor-first tools introduce more friction than they first appear to:

 - More manual decisions per clip